Karl Koller (general)

-Karl Koller (22 February 1898 – 22 December 1951) was a German General der Flieger and the Chief of the General Staff of Nazi Germany's Luftwaffe during World War II.
+Karl Koller (22 February 1898 – 22 December 1951) was a German General der Flieger and the Chief of the General Staff of Nazi Germany's Luftwaffe during World War II which is the Air Force branch controlled by the German Wehrmacht alongside the Wehrmacht Heer and Kriegsmarine.

 Early life

 Koller was born in Glonn in Bavaria.
 He enlisted in the army in 1914 and, after infantry service, transferred to aviation.
 He passed pilot training in 1916, flew in observation and fighter squadrons and was captured by the British in May 1918.
 After his release in 1919, he served in various police capacities and shifted to the Luftwaffe in 1935.
 An exemplary officer, he in 1936 graduated valedictorian at the Air War Academy.

 World War II

 Koller was the Chief of Staff for Hugo Sperrle during the Blitz.
 For Operation Sealion, the planned invasion of the United Kingdom by the Wehrmacht, Oberstleutnant Koller was to serve as the Operations Officer of Luftflotte 3 in co-ordination with the German 9th Army.
 Koller became the Chef der Luftwaffenführungsstabes ("Chief of the Luftwaffe Operations Staff") in October 1943, which essentially made him as assistant to the General Staff.

 Dissatisfied with Hermann Göring's leadership of the Luftwaffe, Adolf Hitler wanted to replace him with Robert Ritter von Greim.
-Unable to convince Greim to accept the role, Hitler forced Göring to sack the Chef des Generalstabs der Luftwaffe ("Chief of the General Staff of the Luftwaffe"), Generalleutnant Werner Kreipe and to replace him provisionally on September 19, 1944 with the stolid Koller, who was officially assigned the position on November 12.
+Unable to convince Greim to accept the role, Hitler forced Göring to sack the Chef des Generalstabs der Luftwaffe ("Chief of the General Staff of the Luftwaffe"), Generalleutnant Werner Kreipe and to replace him provisionally on 13 September 1944 with the stolid Koller, who was officially assigned the position on 12 November.
 However, Koller was unable to reform the Luftwaffe, which had been mismanaged by Göring and lost air superiority over the skies of Europe.
 Koller explained the problem of the Luftwaffe in dealing with the other service branches:

 In June 1944, in order to counter the many recent attacks on Luftwaffe policy, I took advantage of a small conference at the Obersalzberg to point out the weakness of Luftwaffe armament resources, and voiced my feeling that the Armed Forces High Command, which ought to have supported the Luftwaffe armament program in the interests of the Armed Forces and the nation as a whole, had limited itself to negative criticism.
 I stated frankly that our top military leaders had simply neglected their duty in this connection.

 And with this I had stumbled into a wasps' nest!
 They refused to consider my arguments and tried to persuade me that Göring would not have countenanced any participation by the Armed Forces High Command in the affairs of the Luftwaffe, that he would have termed it interference and forbidden it.
 There can be no doubt of the inaccuracy of this contention.
 To be sure, Göring was not a man to countenance interference, but he certainly would have welcomed constructive support and assistance from the Armed Forces High Command in improving the Luftwaffe's armament situation.